casumo-archive/eslint-config-casumo/README.md

 You can override settings from the shareable config by adding them directly into your `.eslintrc` file.

+### Configuration structure
+- `casumo/rules/...` - grouping for rules by category (f.ex `eslint`, `mocha`, etc.)
+    - Each group ideally would have `on/off.js` configurations files which will be used for composing presets
+- `causmo/configuration/...` - composition of rules into 'presets'

+#### Why `on.js` and `off.js`?
+The idea is to always ship a complete list of ESLint rules and explicitly turn off rule groups which are not needed.
+This is mostly useful for when `eslint-find-rules` runs.
+In case any new rule is added the plugin will call out the missing rule.

+For example if we want to completely ignore `ecma-script-6` rules we just extend the configuration preset with `/rules/eslint/ecma-script-6/off.js`.

 ### Full configurations

 This package includes the following complete and ready to use configurations: